Fredy Montero

-Fredy Henkyer Montero Muñoz (born 26 July 1987), known as Fredy Montero ([ˈfɾeði monˈteɾo], is a Colombian professional footballer who plays as a forward for Major League Soccer club Seattle Sounders FC.
-He is Seattle's all-time top scorer in official club competitions, scoring 76 goals with the club between two stints: 2009 and 2012, and since 2021.
+Fredy Henkyer Montero Muñoz (born 26 July 1987), known as Fredy Montero ([ˈfɾeði monˈteɾo], is a Colombian professional footballer who plays as a forward for Real Cartagena.
+He was the all-time top scorer for the Seattle Sounders until being surpassed by Raúl Ruidíaz in 2024.
+He scored 79 goals with the club across two stints: from 2009 to 2012, and from 2021 to 2023.
 Montero has been called up to the Colombia national team five times, scoring once in an unofficial match against Catalonia.

 Montero began playing youth soccer at Deportivo Cali at age six.
 He earned his professional debut at age 18 in 2005 before being sent on loan to Academia for the season.
 Montero was loaned to Atlético Huila for two additional years, becoming the league topscorer in the 2007 Torneo Apertura before returning to Deportivo Cali and becoming league top scorer for a second time in the 2008 Torneo Finalización.

 Montero was loaned to the Major League Soccer expansion team Seattle Sounders in 2009, where he was named Newcomer of the Year and led the team in goals.
 Montero was sold to the Sounders in 2010 and became a Designated Player and a permanent resident of the United States.
 During his four seasons as a Sounders player, Montero was named to the MLS All-Star squad twice, playing against Everton in 2009 and being named inactive in 2010.

 Montero played for a number of years in Portugal at Sporting CP; across two stints from 2013 to 2016 and 2018 to 2019, he netted 43 goals across all competitions for Os Leões.
-He also played in Canada for Vancouver Whitecaps FC and in China for Tianjin TEDA.
+He also played in Canada for Vancouver Whitecaps and in China for Tianjin TEDA.

 Club career

 Atlético Huila

-Montero was loaned to Atlético Huila in 2006, where he was named "Top Goal Scorer" in the Copa Mustang with 13 goals.
-Despite rumors and interest from European clubs, he returned to Deportivo Cali in 2007; he was again the top goal scorer in the 2008-II Copa Mustang, with 16 goals.
+Montero was loaned to Atlético Huila in 2006, where he was named top goalscorer of the 2007 Apertura, tied on 13 goals with Sergio Galván Rey.
+Despite rumors and interest from European clubs, he returned to Deportivo Cali in 2007; he was again the top goalscorer, with 16 goals in the 2008 Finalizacion.